liwenlin664477/Probability-Surrogate-Learning/README.md

 ---

 ## Getting Involved
 Feel free to submit Github issues or pull requests.
-Welcome to contribute to our project!
+Welcome to contribute to our library!

 To contact us, never hestitate to send an email to u1327012@umail.utah.edu or liwen0160@gmail.com